 Although both strong and violent tornadoes exhibit a similar trend to tornado counts and tornado outbreak frequency through the season, the sample sizes for these events is much smaller.
 Violent tornadoes are a rare occurrence; only 239 tornadoes in the dataset (~2.4% of all tornadoes that occur in tornado outbreaks) are rated F/EF4 or stronger.
 April is the most active month for strong (~27 per year) and violent (~2.5 per year) tornado occurrence, although these phenomena can occur in all months.

-Even though tornado outbreaks tend to be more frequent toward April, tornadoes associated with outbreaks early in the four month period (January-February) can be just as widespread and numerous as those occurring later in the four month period (April).
+Even though tornado outbreaks tend to be more frequent toward April, tornadoes associated with individual outbreaks early in the four month period (January-February) can be just as widespread and numerous as those occurring later in the four month period (April).
 In any of the 30 day periods, an average of about 13 tornadoes (~4 rated F2 or greater) occur in each outbreak although a drop to less than 11 tornadoes per outbreak is observed in February (Table 3.3).
 This statistically significant drop is due to more February outbreaks occurring in earlier decades (1950-1990) of the study period when underreporting of events was much more prevalent.
 A trend toward increasing violent tornadoes as time progresses toward the warm season is noted (0.18 per outbreak in January compared to 0.39 in April), although it is difficult to place an emphasis on this trend given the rarity of violent tornado occurrence in any part of the dataset.
-This important finding suggests that winter outbreaks can be just as important and impactful as early spring outbreaks, despite their lower frequency.
+This important finding suggests that although winter outbreaks are less frequent than early spring ones, they can contain just as many tornadoes and be just as impactful.